hakavlad/tird/README.md

 ## About

-`tird` /tɪrd/ *(an acronym for "this is random data")* is a file encryption tool focused on two key areas:
+`tird` /tɪrd/ *(an acronym for "this is random data")* is a file encryption tool focused on minimizing metadata and resisting coercive attacks.

-- Minimizing metadata.
-- Hiding encrypted data.

 With `tird`, you can: